IN THIS ISSUE

 Dear Respected Colleagues,

-This month, we are proud to announce that Siemens has achieved the WiMAX Forum AeroMACS Certification.
+Last month, we announced that Siemens has achieved the WiMAX Forum AeroMACS Certification.
 Siemens is expanding its portfolio for industrial communication with the new AeroMACS certified Ruggedcom WIN base station and subscriber devices.
 The Siemens solution consists of a private wireless network designed with the AeroMACS-certified base station, the Ruggedcom WIN7251, and the AeroMACS-certified fixed and vehicular subscriber units, the Ruggedcom WIN5251 and Ruggedcom WIN5151.
 For more information please visit: https://press.siemens.com/global/en/news/new-era-airport-communication.

-On July 15, we have released the fifth virtual presentation session with relevant content from CelPlan Technologies and Powertech Labs.
-You can review the details and video at the following link: https://youtu.be/CHVXbeDZIUw.
+On August 20, we have released the sixth virtual presentation session with relevant content from ConvergEX Technologies, and Skymantics.
+You can review the details and video at the following link: https://youtu.be/JlS4zLF53zw.

-The WiMAX Forum Virtual Presentations provides key information on the latest AeroMACS and WiMAX developments, worldwide deployments and applications, security through the WiMAX Forum Public Key Infrastructure (PKI) Policy and other topics.
-Companies participating include: ADCC, Avicom Japan, CelPlan Technologies, DigiCert, Eonti, EUROCONTROL, FAA, Honeywell, ICAO, Jezetek, Leonardo, Lisbon Airport, NASA, Powertech Labs, RIOgaleao, Siemens, Skymantics, Telrad Networks, as well as others to be announced soon.
+The WiMAX Forum Virtual Presentation Sessions are prepared to provide relevant details on the latest AeroMACS and WiMAX developments, worldwide deployments and applications, security through the WiMAX Forum Public Key Infrastructure (PKI) Policy and other topics.
+Companies participating include: ADCC, Avicom Japan, CelPlan Technologies, ConvergEX Technologies, DigiCert, Eonti, EUROCONTROL, FAA, Honeywell, ICAO, Jezetek, Leonardo, Lisbon Airport, NASA, Powertech Labs, RIOgaleao, Siemens, Skymantics, Telrad Networks, as well as others to be announced soon.

 The WiMAX Forum will keep busy preparing for exciting meetings and events in person and virtually to raise awareness about the benefits of the AeroMACS and WiMAX technology.
 Please stay tuned and for more information, visit: WiMAXForum.com.